*updated for additional information in April 2020

 Source: The Huffington Post and the Environmental Working Group

 Use this handy free app to see if a product has any harmful ingredients.
 The Think Dirty app lets you scan the product’s barcode, then it will give you information about the product, its ingredients and ‘cleaner’ options if you need them.
 It tells you where your product falls on the “Dirty Meter” from 0 to 10, every ingredient in the product and why it’s used, the potential health impact of each ingredient and alternative clean products.
 If there’s no barcode on the beauty product, just type the product name into the app.
 Available for both iOS and Android.
+Think Dirty has a store with brands that satisfy their high quality standards.

 Tip: putting on an organic greasy ointment-type hand cream and then a pair of thin cotton gloves before bed will really does wonders for your hands by morning!